Bloomington, IL

 Instructions Before Surgery

-When preparing for your upcoming surgery, the following instructions may be helpful.
+When preparing for your upcoming surgery, the following instructions may help you.
 These are only general guidelines for your safety and preparedness.
-We may have already reviewed some specifics for your particular situation or we may have more details for you at the time of surgery.
-In any case, we encourage you to feel comfortable calling our office even if you have last minute questions.
-By getting your questions answered, you will be more at ease and your procedure
+Dr. Noraian and his team may have already reviewed some specifics for your particular situation or they may have more details for you at the time of surgery.
+In any case, you are more than welcome to call his office, even if you have last-minute questions.
+By getting your questions answered, you will be more at ease, and your procedure will go more smoothly.
+Dr. Noraian‘s staff is available to help you in Bloomington at Bloomington IL Office Phone Number 309-663-4577 during regular business hours.

 Exercise Before Surgery